UWICompSociety/calculator/README.md

-#### calculator
+# calculator

-Calculator project for GIT workshop on February 20th 2016
+Calculator project for the Computing Society's GIT workshop on February 20th 2016.

+# Quick Start